GerritCodeReview/aws-gerrit/dual-primary/README.md

-# Gerrit dual-master in High-Availability
+# Gerrit dual-primary in High-Availability

-This set of templates provides all the components to deploy a Gerrit dual-master in HA in ECS.
-The 2 masters will share the Git repositories via NFS, using EFS.
+This set of templates provides all the components to deploy a Gerrit dual-primary in HA in ECS.
+The 2 primaries will share the Git repositories via NFS, using EFS.

 ## Architecture

 The following templates are provided in this example:
 * `cf-cluster`: define the ECS cluster and the networking stack
-* `cf-service-master`: define the service stack running the gerrit master
+* `cf-service-primary`: define the service stack running the gerrit primary
 * `cf-dns-route`: define the DNS routing for the service
-* `cf-service-slave`: define the service stack running the gerrit replica
+* `cf-service-replica`: define the service stack running the gerrit replica
-* `cf-service-lb`: define the LBs in front of gerrit masters (this includes haproxy as well as NLB)
+* `cf-service-lb`: define the LBs in front of gerrit primaries (this includes haproxy as well as NLB)
 * `cf-dashboard`: define the CloudWatch dashboard for the services

 When the recipe enables the replication_service (see [docs](#replication-service)) then these additional templates will be executed:

-* `cf-service-replication`: Define a replication stack that will allow git replication over the EFS volume, which is mounted by the master instances.
+* `cf-service-replication`: Define a replication stack that will allow git replication over the EFS volume, which is mounted by the primary instances.

 ### Networking